zawwz/lxsh/README.md

 # Features

-## Command extensions
+## Linking

-lxsh implements special linking commands that are resolved at linking.
+lxsh implements special linking commands that are resolved at build time.
 These commands can be placed anywhere within the script like regular commands.

 - `%include` : allows to insert file contents